 High value conspiracy to commit fraud.

-Bridie Kelley is a solicitor who specialises in defending cases of fraud and white-collar crime.
+Bridie Kelley is an associate solicitor who specialises in defending cases of fraud and white-collar crime.
 She has also been involved in proceedings brought by regulatory bodies and carries out pre-charge investigations on behalf of corporates and individuals suspected of criminal and/or regulatory offences.

 Bridie predominantly works in the Corporate and Financial Crime department.
 She enjoys untangling complicated material and is quickly able to identify the critical issues in her cases.
 Her background in Mathematics is advantageous when cases require the forensic analysis of financial documents.